 Swing Trading (Short- and Medium-Term)

-Swing traders target price moves unfolding over days to months, aiming to buy weakness and sell strength.
-They rely heavily on technical analysis to define entries, exits, and risk levels, often pairing take‑profits with stop‑loss orders.
-The method can be rewarding but requires ongoing market study, a semi‑active routine, and solid trading skills.
-It typically fits traders with moderate comfort with volatility and meaningful experience in the crypto market.
+Swing traders aim to capture price moves that unfold over days to months.
+They often buy pullbacks and sell rallies, using technical analysis to help define entries, exits, and risk.
+Many traders combine take-profit targets with stop-loss orders to keep losses controlled.
+The approach can be rewarding, but it requires ongoing chart review, a semi-active routine, and solid trading process discipline.
+It typically fits people who are moderately comfortable with volatility and have meaningful experience operating in crypto.

 Day Trading (Short-Term)